 Pain and suffering are normal parts of everyone’s experience.
 Trying to avoid pain through addictive behaviours and patterns eventually creates more pain, not less, and accepting the universality of suffering allows us to feel connected to others rather than alone.
 Therapy provides tools and support at difficult moments and can help to uncover inner resources and a sense of being more than the current difficulty.

 Sometimes it is in the midst of our deepest pain that we are able to let go of old patterns and beliefs that no longer serve us, and so open to new beginnings and new possibilities.

 What is the difference between psychotherapy & counselling?

 Counselling is usually shorter term and is often more solution focused.
 Psychotherapy is longer term and looks in depth at the underlying patterns in your current life relationships.
 What you choose depends on your specific needs and what you would like to achieve from the work.

 Sessions are usually weekly and we try to schedule the sessions for the same day and at the same time each week.
 Each confidential session is 60 minutes long.
 Having time each week just for you, a time when you can be listened to with openness and acceptance, can be a very healing experience.

-Who is therapy or counselling for?
+Who is therapy for?